 |Title:||Assistant Coach - Wide Receivers|

-Joe Villapiano, Harvard’s recruiting coordinator and wide receivers coach, is in his 10th season as a member of the Crimson coaching staff in 2014.
+Joe Villapiano, Harvard’s wide receivers coach, is in his 11th season as a member of the Crimson coaching staff in 2015.

 Villapiano recruits the western section of the United States, including California and Arizona.
 He returned to coaching the wide receivers in 2012 after spending the previous four years with the running backs.
 He has served previous stints coaching the wide receivers and the defensive backs.

-Last season, Villapiano's receiving corps contributed to Harvard's 15th Ivy League title by contributing to a passing attack that ranked seventh nationally in passing efficiency (155.38 rating), 18th in scoring offense (37.3) and 32nd in total offense (426.1 yards per game).
+During the 2013 season, Villapiano's receiving corps contributed to Harvard's 15th Ivy League title by helping in a passing attack that ranked seventh nationally in passing efficiency (155.38 rating), 18th in scoring offense (37.3) and 32nd in total offense (426.1 yards per game).

 From 2008 to ’11, Villapiano coached the team's running backs, including Ivy League Player of the Year Gino Gordon ’11 in 2010.
 He also coached Ivy Rookie of the Year Treavor Scales ’13 in 2009.
 Gordon and Scales each earned three All-Ivy honors under Villapiano, and Scales claimed his fourth All-Ivy nod in 2012.